This area will pull in the content from the "Left Nav Content" Page.

 In 1919, the congregation affiliated with the six-year-old United Synagogue of America, the forerunner of the United Synagogue of Conservative Judaism, and hired its first full-time rabbi a year later.
 It also affiliated with the Jewish Theological Seminary, and rabbinical students began leading Sabbath services.

 As membership grew rapidly in the years after World War II, construction began in 1949 on a new synagogue building at its current location, on Park Street in Montclair.
-The first bat mitzvah was held in 1955.
-It also identified itself with the civil rights and women’s movements, making headlines in 1963 with a mass departure from a swimming club that refused to admit a black family that belonged to the congregation, and including women in Saturday morning services as early as 1975.
+Under the spiritual leadership of Rabbi Jeshaia Schnitzer, of blessed memory, the first bat mitzvah was held in 1955.
+The congregation also identified itself with the civil rights and women’s movements, making headlines in 1963 when Rabbi Schnitzer orchestrated a mass departure from a swimming club that refused to admit a black family that belonged to Shomrei, and including women in Saturday morning services as early as 1975.

 After a merger with B’nai Israel of Nutley in the late 1990’s, Shomrei Emunah extended and updated its synagogue complex, adding a modern social hall, expanding the school, and introducing a preschool that has already tripled in size and continues to attract more and more children.